 Caffeine actually releases adrenaline and cortisol our stress hormones (which for slow metabolizers can be a big problem) and can cause all kinds of health issues such as anxiety, feeling more stressed, hormonal imbalances, sleep disturbances, digestive problems and trouble shifting weight for some, in particular around the mid-section.
 Click here to read my post about the pros and cons of coffee.

-So, if you experience the negative symptoms above consider substituting caffeinated drinks for an alternative below for 3-4 weeks and see if you notice an improvement in your symptoms.
+So, if you experience the negative symptoms above consider substituting caffeinated drinks for an alternative below.
+Try this for 3-4 weeks and see if you notice an improvement in your symptoms.
 For those who don’t have any of the above symptoms, my recommendations are to limit coffee to 1-2 cups per day (without sugar or large amounts of dairy) before 12pm.

 Healthier coffee alternative:

 - Long black – optional: add a dash of good quality full-fat milk or cream

 - A piccolo

 - A macchiato – should only come with a small amount of milk

 - A small flat white or latte with either almond/coconut/ full-fat milk